Eri9898/Network-File-Shares-and-Permissions/README.md

 </p>
 <br />
 <img src="https://imgur.com/4leHHpe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-3a.On DC on the C:\ drive, create 4 folders with text documents in them: "Read access", "Write Access" "No access" and "Accounting".
+3a.On DC on the C:\ drive, create 4 folders with text documents in them: "Read access", "Write Access" "No Access" and "Accounting".
 They are just names for the files, they have no permissions applied to them yet.
 Go to file explorer and click on this PC then click on the C drive.
-Right click under other folders new>folder and create those 4 folders.
+Right click under other folders New>Folder and create those 4 folders.
 </p>
 <br />

 3b.
 To create the file documents just open the folders.
-ThisPC>C: Drive> "Read Access" Folder> within the white spacee> new> Text File.
-Write anything in there for the lab and save the file.
+ThisPC>C: Drive> "Read Access" Folder> within the white space> new> Text File.
+Write anything in there and save the file.
 Repeat the process for the other 2 folders.
 </p>
 <br />
 </p>